-The constitutive Assembly elects, with the simple majority, a Board of Executives made up of at least three Members.
+The General Assembly elects, with the simple majority, a Board of Executives made up of at least three Members.

-The Board of Directors is composed of at the most 24 Executives elected by the General Assembly, with a simple ballot once (postal or protected electronic votes are allowed).
+The Board is composed of at the most 24 Executives elected by the General Assembly among the full members, with a simple ballot once (postal or protected electronic votes are allowed).
 The elected candidates are those who collected the most votes.